arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 ![Portenta Hat Carrier Back Side](assets/portentaHATcarrier_pins.png)

-In this section, we will examine the __40 pin__ and __16 pin headers__ of the Portenta Hat Carrier.
+In this section we will examine the __40 pin__ and __16 pin headers__ of the Portenta Hat Carrier.
 These headers are integral to the carrier's interfacing capabilities, providing diverse connectivity options for various applications.

 ### 40-Pin Header